spearhead-amr/makeaware/README.md

 ## Build and Serve (Gulp)

-Start the local server by running `gulp` in the terminal.
-It will build the `assets/css/main.css` file from the Stylus files and serve the website locally, usually at `localhost:3000`.
+Start the local server by running `gulp dev` in the terminal.
+It will build the `dev` folder, that will stay local, and the `/dev/assets/css/main.css` file from the Stylus files and serve the website locally, usually at `localhost:3000`.

 Every time the Stylus files are changed, the `main.css` is updated, and the page is refreshed.

-## Absolute Path for Links
-Currently all the assets are absolute for local host for development.
-When published it has to be changed to the online URL.
-Examples main.css files, footer and header HTML files
+Before pushing modifications on Github, be sure to update modifications done to the styling files by using `gulp prod`.
+This command will update the `assets/css/main.css` file from the Stylus files, and so you are ready for pushing mods in production.

 ## Fix before merging
 Within this list are included all the fix to perform before the merge of the repo.